awaw3d/view/README.md

 The button `[45, -45, 10, "upward"]` says

-    45 degrees up (halfway between the equator and the north pole), then 45 degrees to the right at that lattitude, project outward 10 distance units, and
+    45 degrees up (halfway between the equator and the north pole), then 45 degrees to the right along that lattitude, project outward 10 distance units, and
     go to the scene named "upward" when clicked